-**The OHM BOCES courier service will deliver examinations, at no additional expense, to our component districts and districts that subscribe to that co-service.
+**The OHM BOCES courier service will deliver examinations, at no additional expense, to our component districts and districts in our region that subscribe to that co-service.

 ***For schools that order our examinations, digital versions of the Conversation/Roleplay tasks are also available for free via the Buzz Learning Management System.
-The following people will be given access to these tasks unless otherwise specified by the person who submits the order:
+The following people will be given access to these tasks, unless specified otherwise by the person who submitted the order:

 - Each teacher of record identified in the order